xiaolei-lab/rMVP/README.md

 ## Numeric
 If you have genotype data in **Numeric** (m * n, m rows and n columns, m is the number of SNPs, n is the number of individuals) format:

-**fileNum**, the name of genotype data in Numeric format
+**fileNum**, name of genotype data in Numeric format
 **filePhe**, name of phenotype file
 **fileMap**, name of map file, a header should be added, e.g. SNP Chr Pos
 **sep.num**, seperator of Numeric file
 **sep.phe**, seperator of phenotype file
 **type.geno**, the type of data in Numeric file, "char", "integer", or "double"
-**fileKin** is "TRUE" or "FALSE", if true, a kinship matrix represents relationship among individuals will be calculated
-**filePC** is "TRUE" or "FALSE", if true, principal component analysis will be performed
+**fileKin**, TRUE or FALSE, if TRUE, kinship matrix represents relationship among individuals will be calculated **filePC**, TRUE or FALSE, if TRUE, principal component analysis will be performed
-**out** is a string, the name of output file
+**out**, the prefix of output file
-**priority** is "speed" or "memory", the 'speed' mode is faster but uses more memory while 'memory' is slower but uses less memory
+**priority** is "speed" or "memory", the "speed" mode is faster but uses more memory while "memory" is slower but uses less memory
 **maxLine** is a number, if **priority = "memory"**, it is the number of markers read into memory

 <table>